faid-terence/CSE-Project-Y3/README.md

-# ParkWise - Smart Parking Solution 🅿️
+# SPARK - Smart Parking Solution 🅿️

 ParkWise is a comprehensive parking application designed to streamline the process of finding and managing parking spaces.
 The project consists of a **Flutter-based mobile application** for users and a **Laravel-based backend system** for managing operations.